Supreme Court of Mississippi: History

 The Mississippi Territory was established by United States federal law in 1798.
 Its court system evolved over time to eventually include a supreme court.
 Mississippi became a U.S. state in 1817, and its judiciary was established in the state's constitution.
 Under its first constitutional construction, the Supreme Court was composed of judges to be elected by the Mississippi Legislature.
 The judges spent most of their time presiding over state superior courts, but would convene together twice a year in Natchez to consider appeals from the superior courts.
 The legislature appointed the first Supreme Court on January 21, 1818.
 The state's constitution of 1832 provided for the court, renamed the High Court of Errors and Appeals, to have three popularly-elected judges serving six-year terms.
 In 1839, three constituencies, known as the northern, central, and southern districts, were created for the justices.
 They changed little over the ensuing decades.

 During the Antebellum era, the court's docket was dominated by cases involving land, banks, bonds, railroads, and slavery.
 In 1836, the constitution was amended to require the court to convene in Jackson.
 Three years later a state capitol building was completed, and the court moved its sittings to a dedicated courtroom within the structure.
 The court's workflow was interrupted by the American Civil War.
 As a result of the conflict, Mississippi came under federal military occupation.
 In 1866, the court ruled in Ex parte Lewis that the federal Civil Rights Act of 1866 was unconstitutional.
 With the federal military commander in the state choosing to ignore the decision and Mississippi citizens being placed before military tribunals, in 1867, all justices of the court resigned to protest military rule.
 The court was then filled by the commander's appointees, who served for another two years.
 Years later, the court ruled all decisions made by the military appointees legally invalid.

-The High Court of Errors and Appeals was abolished by the state's 1869 constitution and replaced with a new "Supreme Court of Mississippi", with the judges to be appointed by the governor with the advice and consent of the Mississippi Senate.
+The High Court of Errors and Appeals was abolished by the state's 1869 constitution and replaced with the new Supreme Court of Mississippi, with the justices to be appointed by the governor with the advice and consent of the Mississippi Senate.
 The constitution also required that one justice each was to be a resident of one of the districts, serving staggered nine-year terms.
 During the Reconstruction era, the court was primarily occupied with cases concerning the aftermath of the Civil War—including war debts—and the regulation of large corporations.